Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

 - Voice Control Framework
   - New audio streaming architecture has been applied.
 Shortcut for audio streaming has been added.
 - Text Input Framework
-  - The API to set the preedit cursor position in preedit has been added.
+  - The API to set the pre-edit cursor position in pre-edit has been added.
   - The API to get input hint such as multiline or singleline has been added.
 - Sticker Framework
   - The API to set or get the group image has been added.